Jane Silverthorne: Awards

 In 2012 she was elected a fellow of the American Association for the Advancement of Science.
 In 2020 she was given the Leadership in Science Public Service Award by the American Society of Plant Biologists.

+Legacy

+In 2023 the American Society of Plant Biologists renamed its well-established early career award the Jane Silverthorne Early Career Award in her honour.